shreyansh-zazz/shreyansh-zazz.github.io/content/blog/bytes/lets-go/part-1/index.md

 ---
 title: Variables in Go - Let's Go - Part 1
-date: "2020-05-13T16:40:28.593Z"
+date: "2020-05-24T22:03:26.188Z"
-description: This byte is a series of blogs on Go Programming Language.
+description: In this byte I will be explaining variable declaration, and few important fact checks about Go
 category: bytes
 tags: ["go-lang", "tutorial", "personal"]
 isPulished: true